zimmski/go-mutesting/README.md

 Although the definition states that the main purpose of mutation testing is finding implementation cases which are not covered by tests, other implementation flaws can be found too.
 Mutation testing can for example uncover dead and unneeded code.

-Mutation testing is also especially interesting for comparing automatically generated test suites with hand written test suites.
+Mutation testing is also especially interesting for comparing automatically generated test suites with manually written test suites.
 This was the original intention of go-mutesting which is used to evaluate the generic fuzzing and delta-debugging framework [Tavor](https://github.com/zimmski/tavor).

 ## <a name="how-do-i-use-go-mutesting"></a>How do I use go-mutesting?